CV

 - GPA: 4.0

-- Relevant Coursework: Real Analysis I, II & III, Modern Algebra I, II & III, Topology I, II & III, Numerical Analysis I, II & III, Probability Theory and Stochastic Processes I & II, Differential Geometry I, Time Series, Stochastic Calculus I, Optimal Transport, Partial Differential Equations I, II & III
+- Relevant Coursework: Real Analysis I, II & III, Modern Algebra I, II & III, Topology I, II & III, Numerical Analysis I, II & III, Probability Theory and Stochastic Processes I & II, Differential Geometry I, Time Series, Stochastic Calculus I, Optimal Transport, Partial Differential Equations I, II & III, Optimal Transport, Gradient Flows

 Santa Clara University: B.S. in Mathematics, B.S. in Computer Science, 09/18 - 06/22